London Borough of Waltham Forest: Early history

 The area was in the territory of the Trinovantes tribe during the Iron Age and through the Roman period, when the tribal area was a unit of local government.
 It subsequently became part of the Kingdom of the East Saxons a unit which is likely to have its roots in the territory of the Trinovantes.
 After the Kingdom of Essex lost its independence, it evolved into the county of Essex.

 The Domesday book of 1086 records four manors in the area, Chingford, Walthamstow, Higham and Leyton.
 At some point, before or after the Domesday survey these also became parishes, with Higham becoming part of the parish of Walthamstow.
 These parishes had largely stable borders from which those of the later Municipal Boroughs were derived, and these are the basis of our understanding of the extent of these local areas today.

 Preservation of Epping Forest

-The southern part of Epping Forest still extends into the north of the borough, 90% of it having been preserved by the Epping Forest Act of 1878.
+The southern part of Epping Forest still extends into the north of the borough, 90% of it having been preserved by the Epping Forest Act 1878.
 This not only assisted in preserving the forest, the attraction value also helped stimulate urbanisation of nearby areas.